incertia/projecteuler-haskell/README.md

 # Project Euler - Haskell Version

-I'll be solving PE problems with Haskell in an effort do demonstrate its beauty and simplicity
+I'll be solving PE problems with Haskell in an effort to demonstrate its beauty and simplicity.

 ## How to Use